The Best DHT Blockers to Grow Hair and Reduce Hair LossThe Best DHT Blockers to Grow Hair and Reduce Hair Loss

 Boost Hair Health by Blocking DHT

 If you think DHT is causing your hair loss woes, don't panic — there are ways to incorporate a DHT blocker into your regular hair care routine.
-These include both prescription medications, as well as more natural or over-the-counter remedies, such as adding a topical product like GRO Hair Foam.
+These include both prescription medications, as well as more natural or over-the-counter remedies, such as adding a topical product like a hair serum.

 Various treatments are used to suppress DHT in order to promote healthy, natural hair growth.
 These treatments are usually called either DHT inhibitors or DHT blockers.
 The principle behind almost all of them sounds counterintuitive and does not eliminate DHT.
 Rather, the way the majority of DHT blockers work is to stop the 5a-reductase catalyst from turning more testosterone into DHT.
 The goal is that, over time, the DHT levels in the body go back down, effectively reducing or reversing hair loss.